Supreme Court of New Zealand

 The Supreme Court of New Zealand (Te Kōti Mana Nui) is the highest court and the court of last resort of New Zealand.
 It formally came into being on 1 January 2004 and sat for the first time on 1 July 2004.
 It replaced the right of appeal to the Judicial Committee of the Privy Council, based in London.
 It was created with the passing of the Supreme Court Act 2003, on 15 October 2003.
 At the time, the creation of the Supreme Court and the abolition of appeals to the Privy Council were controversial constitutional changes in New Zealand.
 The Supreme Court Act 2003 was repealed on 1 March 2017 and superseded by the Senior Courts Act 2016.

-It should not be confused with New Zealand's "old" Supreme Court, which was a superior court that was established in 1841 and renamed in 1980 as the High Court of New Zealand.
-The name was changed in anticipation of the eventual creation of a final court of appeal for New Zealand that would be called the "Supreme Court".
+The current Supreme Court should not be confused with the High Court of New Zealand, which was known as the Supreme Court until 1980.
+The High Court, New Zealand’s superior court, was established in 1841 as the “Supreme Court of New Zealand”.
+Its name was changed in anticipation of the eventual creation of this final court of appeal within New Zealand.

 Composition

 The inaugural bench (with the exception of the chief justice, who had automatic appointment) were the most senior judges of the New Zealand Court of Appeal at the time.
-Their appointment to the new Court was said to have been based on seniority and merit.
+Their appointment to the new court was said to have been based on seniority and merit.
 The maximum bench under statute is six judges.

 Several acting judges have also been appointed to sit whenever a permanent judge was unable to do so due to illness or a conflict of interest.
 These judges were appointed from the retired judges of the Court of Appeal and have included Justices Sir John Henry, Sir Ted Thomas, former President of the Court of Appeal Sir Ivor Richardson and former Chief Justice Sir Thomas Eichelbaum.
 Acting judges only sit on substantive appeals, and not applications for leave, due to the requirement for appeals to be heard en banc by five judges.

 On 4 May 2005, Attorney-General Michael Cullen announced the appointment of Justice Sir John McGrath of the Court of Appeal to the Supreme Court bench as its sixth permanent judge.
 On 21 February 2006, the Honourable Sir Noel Anderson (at the time President of the Court of Appeal) was appointed to the Supreme Court.
-Thus the promotion of the most senior Court of Appeal member has continued.
+Thus the promotion of the most senior Court of Appeal member continued.
 This practice was broken with the appointment of Justice Bill Wilson in December 2007 after having served less than a year as a judge of the Court of Appeal.